forcedotcom/go-soql/README.md

    // whereClause will be: WHERE Pvt_Test_Fail_Count__c <= 32
    ```

 If there are more than one fields in the struct tagged with `whereClause` then they will be combined using `AND` logical operator.
-This has been demonstrated in the code snippets in [How to use](#how-to-use).
+This has been demonstrated in the code snippets in [Advanced usage](#advanced-usage).

 ## License